Waylorob95/Eventures-Automation-Scripts/README.md

 The automated tests are written to validate the following functionalities:

 #### 1. **Login Test**
-   - Verify that users can successfully log in using valid credentials.
-   - Ensure proper error message is displayed for invalid login attempts.

 #### 2. **Register Test**
-   - Validate the user registration process.
-   - Ensure the system handles invalid data (e.g., missing fields, invalid email format).

 #### 3. **Home Page Test**
-   - Confirm that the homepage loads correctly and displays all expected elements.

 #### 4. **Create Event Test**
-   - Verify that users can create an event with valid details.
-   - Ensure the system prevents creating events with invalid or missing information.

 ### Manual Tests